Southampton Common: 20th century

 In 1947 the annual Southampton Horticultural Show and fete began being held on the common.
 In 1952 it was renamed to the Southampton Show.
 In 1988 the show transitioned into the Balloon & Flower Festival.

 In 1961 the 1.25 acre Southampton zoo was opened on the common using the site of the former Hawthorn cottage.
-Poor conditions at the zoo led to protests in the early 80s including a march to Hoglands Park.
+Poor conditions at the zoo under Mary Chipperfield’s management led to protests in the early 80s including a march to Hoglands Park.
 As a result, the zoo closed in 1985.
 An application was then made to turn the site into a small theme park based around a big wheel.
 This was rejected and instead the council used the site to construct the Hawthorns Urban Wildlife Centre.

 In 1968 the council proposed to construct two new car parks on the common.
 This proposal was challenged in the high court by the Southampton Commons and Parks Protection Society, The Southampton Civic Trust and The Friends of Old Southampton.
 The council lost the case and as part of the proceedings it became clear that in general driving motor vehicles on the common was illegal under the 1931 Southampton Corporation Act.
 Since this banned the various vehicles used to maintain the common as well as those used in setting up fairs Southampton council decided to obtain a new act of parliament; the 1971 Southampton Common Act.
 The 1971 act was later replaced with the 1983 Hampshire act.
 In 1984 a second court case took place over the use of the common.
 This time it was over the question of if the common could be used to host Mission Solent (a subset of Billy Graham’s Mission England).
 The act stated that sections of the common could be closed for fairs, shows circuses or other functions of like nature.
 The court ruled that the religious event was not of like nature and could not be held on the common.

 Waterworks

 In 1919 two drownings in the third reservoir (now the model yacht lake or boating lake) resulted in works that reduced its depth to four feet.
 The model yacht lake was supplied with water from and drained into the Rollesbrook stream.

 Between 1934 and 1937 the second reservoir was converted into a paddling pool with a fountain at the centre.
-A feeder from the Rollesbrook stream was constructed but the pool was general filled from the town's potable water system.
+A feeder from the Rollesbrook stream was constructed but the pool was generally filled from the town's potable water system.
 Any overflow from the pool drained into the Rollesbrook stream.